 After you are admitted

 .
-Once OISS has verified your documents, your 1-20 will be sent to you.
+Once OISS has verified your financial documents, your Certificate of Eligibility (I-20) will be sent to you.

 1) Get Your Certificate of Eligibility (I-20) from OISS: Students admitted to UCSB in the F-1 category will receive a Form I-20, Certificate of Eligibility for Non-Immigrant (F-1) Student Status.
 OISS will begin processing your I-20 after all your financial documents have been uploaded.
 It takes up to 6 weeks to process your I-20.
 When you get your I-20, please review it to be sure it is correct and sign it at the bottom.
 You will need your I-20 for your visa interview.

 2) SEVIS: the Student and Exchange Visitor Information System is a government database used by U.S. Citizenship and Immigration Services (USCIS).
 Your SEVIS number is on the enclosed document, near the upper right corner under “Student’s Copy” (it looks something like N01234567890 for example).
 You will need to pay a SEVIS fee to register your SEVIS number prior to applying for a visa.
 The SEVIS fee is paid directly to USCIS.
 You will need to show your SEVIS fee receipt as proof that you have paid this fee as part of your visa interview and when you enter the U.S. To pay your fee and get your receipt, visit www.fmjfee.com

 When to apply: You can apply as soon as you have your I-20 and pay your SEVIS fee.
 Apply early!
 Unfortunately, UCSB has no way to rush the process if there are delays with your application.
 Don’t wait to apply.